-WSL - All-time top goalscorers
+WSL all-time top goalscorers - ranked

 The Women's Super League has been home to an array of goalscoring greats since its formation in 2011.

 But who has scored the most goals in WSL history?
-From cultured forwards to pile-driving midfielders, here are the league's all-time top goal getters.
+From cultured forwards to pile-driving midfielders, here are the league's all-time top goal-getters.

-16 = Danielle Carter - 37 goals
+19. Danielle Carter - 37

 Danielle Carter became a firm fan favourite in over a decade at Arsenal, hitting a memorable winner in the 2016 FA Cup final and winning two WSL titles.